Introduction to project management overview

-Competent project managers are familiar with the standards and practices of project management.
-But only the ones who have mastered their communication skills succeed in their role again and again.
+\A competent project manager is familiar with the standards and practices of project management.
+But only those who have mastered their communication skills succeed in their role again and again.

 In this article, we’ll discuss the following topics: